Our Services

 Helpful Resources

-Exhaustion and tingling in your heels often result from overlapping nerve compression and muscle fatigue in the lower extremities where shared pathways and reduced blood flow impair both nerve signals and muscle performance.
+Exhaustion and tingling in the heels are commonly caused by overlapping nerve compression and muscle fatigue in the lower extremities, where shared nerve pathways and reduced blood flow disrupt both nerve signaling and muscle function.

 Nerve compression and muscle fatigue often overlap in the legs, ankles and feet.
 When you feel exhaustion and tingling in heels, it can signal that nerves aren't firing properly or muscles are overworked.
 Understanding why these symptoms co-exist helps you take the right steps toward relief and prevention.